trillium-rs/trillium/docs/src/overview/core_concepts.md

 # Core concepts: Handlers, Conn, and Adapters

-The most important concepts when building a trillium application are the `Conn` type and the `Handler` trait.
-Each `Conn` represents a single http request/response pair, and a `Handler` is the trait that all applications, middleware, and endpoints implement.
+The most important concepts in Trillium are the `Handler` trait and the `Conn` type.
+Every Trillium application — from a one-liner to a full middleware stack — is a `Handler` that receives a `Conn` and returns a `Conn`.

-Let's start with an overview of a simple trillium application and then dig into each of those concepts a little more.
+Here's a minimal application:

 ```rust,noplaypen
 fn main() {